Poverty in San Francisco

 Still looking for the right information?
 Try these other resources to learn more:

-- Learn about San Francisco demographics and how we compare to other cities using our Benchmarking dashbaords.
+- Learn about San Francisco demographics and how we compare to other cities using our Benchmarking dashboards.

-- View information about other community indicators in the ACS Narrative Profiles.
+- Find mor data about your community in the US Census Bureau's Narrative Profiles.

 - Learn about Census poverty calculations.

 - Learn more about the difference between federal poverty thresholds and guidelines.